epournaras/DIAS-Documentation/docs/source/sections/applications/DIASClientLibrary.rst

 Installation
 ------------
-To use this library, one must simply add it tp its own android application in a new Package, that's all!
+To use this library, one must simply add it to its own android application in a new Package, that's all!

 **Note:** Don't forget to add the permission to use internet access in the android manifest.
 ::